spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-cluster.md

 ## Build Edge Artifacts

 In this section, you will use the [CanvOS](https://github.com/spectrocloud/CanvOS/blob/main/README.md) utility to build an Edge installer ISO image and provider images for all the Palette-supported Kubernetes versions.
 The utility builds multiple provider images, so you can use any image that matches the desired Kubernetes version you want to use with your cluster profile.
+You must perform this part of the tutorial on a Linux machine with an AMD64(x86_64) processor architecture that has network connectivity to your VMware vCenter environment.

 This tutorial builds and uses the provider image compatible with K3s v1.27.5.